radiorabe/events-spec/README.md

   It is RECOMMENDED to use the GitHub page of the project as `source`.

-  A source MAY assign a unique `source` to each distinct by appending a fragment to the URI.
+  An application MAY assign a unique `source` to each distinct producer by appending a fragment to the URI.
 It is RECOMMENDED that the unique part is based on a UUID to aid with tracing efforts or similar requirements.

   An application MAY use UUID, URN or application-specific schemes to create unique `source` identifiers but this is NOT RECOMMENDED.